Lesotho travel destination

 Is it safe to travel to Lesotho?

-What is the best time to visit Lesotho?
+When is the best time to visit the mountains?

 Ready for Lesotho?